 Queens Hospital Center Internal Medicine Residency

-A 293-bed, acute care municipal hospital located in Jamaica, New York, Queens Hospital Center serves a culturally and economically diverse population with a wide spectrum of medical conditions.
+Queens Hospital Center is a 293-bed acute care municipal hospital located in Jamaica, New York, and serves a culturally and economically diverse population with a large spectrum of medical problems.

 - In-depth orientation

 - resident presentations

 - Attending teaching rounds daily

 - Journal club

 We do not have independent fellowships – Hematology/Oncology and Nephrology are joint fellowships with other hospitals.